OHI-Science/ohi-global/README.md

 * **Pressure: Artisanal low bycatch** "Modeled least destructive commercial fishing practices by 2 different gear types".
 We can probably update this when we get new fishing data, although it depends on the data.
 NOTE: the fp_art_lb_2012_NEW.csv and fp_art_lb_2013_NEW.csv are the same data.

-* **Pressure: target harvest** It appears that the last analysis included FAO data to 2012, but I can't find the original data files to confirm this (asking Julie about this).
+* **Pressure: target harvest** It appears that the last analysis included FAO data to 2012, but I can't find the original data files to confirm this (asked Julie and she couldn't find the data either).
 Good readme: Github\ohiprep\Global\FAO-TargetedHarvest_v2012.
 Assuming data go to 2012 - there are no new data updates.

 * **Pressure: Commercial high bycatch** Sum of pelagic high bycatch and demersal non-destructive high bycatch and demersal high bycatch pressures.
 For CHI this is calculated with FAO fishing data in 1999 to 2003 and 2009 to 2011.
 There are now 2012 FAO data.
 May be new SAUP data coming.
 Will evaluate whether it is worth it to update these.